Epic Games Store: Other criticisms

 In April 2021 in the Epic Games v.
 Apple lawsuit, Apple submitted a court filing that claimed that the Epic Games Store was running at a significant loss and likely would not be profitable until 2027, based on deposition from Epic's financial management, and thus requiring Epic to assure revenue from its other product streams.
 Apple asserted that Epic had lost around on the store from 2019 to 2020, primarily due to the minimum guarantees it provides to developers for bringing their game to the store and from its storefront exclusivity deals.
 In its response to Apple's claim, Epic stated it expected the Epic Games Store to become profitable by 2023 and that it was not yet profitable "because it has front-loaded its marketing and user-acquisition costs to gain market share".
 Sweeney, in response to this claim via Twitter, stated that the store "has proven to be a fantastic success in reaching gamers with great games and a fantastic investment into growing the business".

 In March 2021, PC Gamer discovered that on select laptop configurations Epic Games Store could shorten battery lifespan by up to 20% even when it was not used (Epic Games Store window was closed and application was minimized to tray).
 On most devices, this impact was milder, at only 5%.
 Epic Games has addressed the issue with a patch.

 In April 2021, Rock Paper Shotgun called Epic Games Store "[...] a clunky storefront with a slow client that still lacks many features Steam has had for years."
 In November 2023, GamesRadar+ wrote: "Once upon a time, I felt that the Epic Games Store was fine [...]
 But as the years have worn on, the platform's poor performance and laggy interface has grown increasingly more difficult to excuse."
 In June 2025, PC Gamer said the store "[...] is very tough to navigate, awkward to update, and a pain to boot up".
+In February 2026, Epic Games Store vice president and general manager Steven Allison conceded that "the launcher sucks" and promised improvements to speed and responsiveness.